pyarmak/entrada-1x-docs/user/docs/curriculum/layout.md

 * Click 'Deactivate'.

 #Block schedule feature
 If a specific curriculum period is a time when learners will participate in clinical learning experiences, you can automatically create a block schedule to apply to that curriculum period.
 This allows for easy scheduling of clinical learning experiences.
-Detailed instructions for this process are included in the Scheduling help section under Rotation Blocks.s
+Detailed instructions for this process are included in the Curriculum>Rotation Blocks help section.